Technosignature: Organization of novel projects

 In June 2020, NASA was awarded their first SETI-specific grant in three decades.
 The grant funds the first NASA-funded search for technosignatures from advanced extraterrestrial civilizations other than radio waves, including the creation and population of an online technosignature library.
 A 2021 scientific review produced by the i.a.
 NASA-sponsored online workshop TechnoClimes 2020 classified possible optimal mission concepts for the search of technosignatures.
 It evaluates signatures based on a metric about the distance of humanity to the capacity of developing the signature's required technology – a comparison to contemporary human technology footprints, associated methods of detection and ancillary benefits of their search for other astronomy.
 The study's conclusions include a robust rationale for organizing missions for searching artifacts – including probes – within the Solar system.

 In 2021, astronomers proposed a sequence of "verification checks for narrowband technosignature signals" after concluding that technosignature candidate BLC1 could be the result of a form of local radiofrequency interference.

 Capabilities for detecting technosignatures with recent, ongoing, and future missions and facilities.
 Cells colored green indicate that at least such a signature could be detectable for at least one stellar system and there being at least one peer-reviewed publication that has evaluated detectability of that signature.

-It has been suggested that observatories on the Moon could be more successful.
+It has been suggested that observatories on the far side of the Moon may mitigate radio interference from Earth.
 In 2022, scientists provided an overview of the capabilities of ongoing, recent, past, planned and proposed missions and observatories for detecting various alien technosignatures.

 Implications of detection

 Steven J. Dick states that there generally are no principles for dealing with successful SETI detections.
 Detections of technosignatures may have ethical implications, such as conveying information related to astroethical and related machine ethics ones (e.g., related to machines' applied ethical values), or include information about alien societies or histories or fates, which may vary depending on the type, prevalence and form of the detected signature's technology.
 Moreover, various types of information about detected technosignatures and their distribution or dissemination may have varying implications that may also depend on time and context.

+Beyond astronomy and astrobiology, detection would raise significant methodological questions about how we search for life.
+Research into detection windows suggests that advancing technology on both sides; human and extraterrestrial, could so rapidly evolve that the period during which their technosignatures are visible to us might be brief, potentially explaining why prior searches have come up empty and indicating the need for broader, multi-wavelength detection strategies.